fubeeo/Tieh/README.md

 # Tieh (Tiè!)

-A simple web application to quickly transfer files from your phone to your PC using QR codes.
+A simple web application to quickly transfer files from your phone to your PC using QR codes (or viceversa).

 ## Features